GVR Report cover Veterinary CT Imaging Market Size, Share & Trends Report

 Application Insights

 The other end-use segment, which includes academic & research institutes, is expected to expand at the fastest CAGR over the forecast period.
 CT scanning has proven to be a great tool in the academic research of veterinary medicine.
 Since its clinical introduction, this sophisticated imaging technology has become more common in veterinary research and development programs.
 This enables researchers to understand the depth of anatomic structure to unveil novel treatment options for several chronic diseases in animals.
-Although the penetration of CT in general veterinary medicine is rising, the requirement for more advancements, such as using CT with less or no anesthesia, is expected to be studied more in the near future.
+Although the penetration of CT in general veterinary medicine is rising, the need for further advancements, such as using CT with less or no anesthesia, is expected to be studied in the near future.

 Regional Insights